AcademySoftwareFoundation/openexr/docs/MultiViewOpenEXR.rst

 Library Support
 ===============

-The OpenEXR file I/O library, IlmImf, provides utility functions to support reading and writing multi-view files.
+The OpenEXR file I/O library, OpenEXR, provides utility functions to support reading and writing multi-view files.
 Header file ``ImfStandardAttributes.h`` defines functions to add a ``multiView`` attribute to a file header, to test if a file header contains a